Predicting Stellar Rotation Periods Using XGBoost: Introduction

+The second scenario---using structured data---is solved by resorting to algorithms that can use tabular data to perform unsupervised (clustering) and supervised (classification and regression) tasks. \citet{lu2020astraea} developed a model that predicts the rotation periods of TESS stars with an uncertainty of \qty{55}{\percent}, by training a \textit{random forest} \citep[RF,][]{breiman2001random} regressor on \textit{Kepler} data.
+The most important features for predictions in their model were the range of variability in the light curve, the effective temperature, the \textit{Gaia} colour, the luminosity, and the brightness variation on timescales of \qty{8}{\hour} or less.

-The second scenario---using structured data---is solved by resorting to algorithms that can use tabular data to perform unsupervised (clustering) and supervised (classification and regression) tasks. \citet{breton2021rooster} applied \textit{random forests} \citep{breiman2001random} to tabular \textit{Kepler} data to produce three ML classifiers that can detect the presence of rotational modulations in the data, flag close binary or classical pulsator candidates, and to provide rotation periods of K and M stars from the \textit{Kepler} catalogue.
-The team used 159 different inputs to train the classifiers: rotation periods, stellar parameters such as mass, effective temperature, and surface gravity (just to name a few), and complementary variables obtained from wavelet analysis, the autocorrelation function of light curves and the composite spectrum.
+\citet{breton2021rooster} applied RFs to tabular \textit{Kepler} data to produce three ML classifiers that can detect the presence of rotational modulations in the data, flag close binary or classical pulsator candidates, and to provide rotation periods of K and M stars from the \textit{Kepler} catalogue \citep{brown2011kepler}.
+The method was then applied to F and G main-sequence and cool subgiant \textit{Kepler} stars by \citet{santos2021surface}. \citet{breton2021rooster} used 159 different inputs to train the classifiers: rotation periods, stellar parameters such as mass, effective temperature, and surface gravity (just to name a few), and complementary variables obtained from wavelet analysis, the autocorrelation function of light curves and the composite spectrum.
 They claim accuracies of \qty{95.3}{\percent} when willing to accept errors within \qty{10}{\percent} of the reference value, and of \qty{99.5}{\percent} after visual inspection of \qty{25.2}{\percent} of the observations. \citet{breton2021rooster} used a classification approach, \ie their algorithm was trained to select the most reliable rotation period among these candidate values.
 A particularity of their work is therefore that they used rotation periods as input variables for training their models.
 We expected these features to be highly correlated with the response or target variable (the rotation periods considered as ground truth), and so we decided to \begin{enumerate*}[label=(\roman*), font=\itshape] \item explore their data set and determine what is this level of correlation, and \item try to train ML models without these rotation period input variables and compare the performance of our models with theirs. \end{enumerate*}

 In this paper, we focus on the prediction of rotation periods of K and M stars from the \textit{Kepler} catalogue \citep{borucki2009kepler,borucki2010kepler}, using an ML method.
 We follow a regression-based approach, \ie we propose to predict the rotation period of several targets, rather than selecting the best candidate among some previously computed values, as in a classification problem.
 We address the selection of suitable data, the size of the data set, the optimisation of the ML model parameters, and the training of the latter.
 Time and computational resources were also important constraints in the development of this project, especially during the learning phase of the models.